-On a trip to Wales Gav had written the road numbers down on a scrap of paper and what should have taken us about six hours turned into ten!
+On a trip to Wales Gav had written the road numbers down on a scrap of paper and what should have taken us about six hours from Suffolk turned into ten!
 We ended up going through town centres, encountering diversions because of road works, and getting caught up in jams a couple of miles long.

 2. Know your road map symbols!

 The other thing about using maps or a road atlas is you’ve got to know how to read them properly.

 Hobo Trudi’s a pretty good navigator and has gotten to know the map’s symbols well…

 For instance, on the A470 approach into Dolgellau in Wales, she spotted this sign >> on the map.
 It means steep hill!